 During science operations

 During routine science operations, the wavefront will be monitored periodically, and alignment corrections made as needed.
-Nominally, the wavefront will be measured every two days using NIRCam weak lenses.
+Nominally, the wavefront will be measured every 2 days using NIRCam weak lenses.
 Corrections are expected to be relatively infrequent, no more often than every two weeks and perhaps only a handful of times per year.
-See Telescope Stability and Dynamics for more information on expected variations over time.
-The sensing and control processes together will take about 1-2% of observatory time, which is accounted for as part of the observatory calibration overhead.
+An upcoming article called Telescope Stability and Dynamics will have more information on expected variations over time.
+The sensing and control processes together will take about 1–2% of observatory time, which is accounted for as part of the observatory calibration overhead.